-Furlough -The placement of employees in a temporary status without duties and without pay.
+Budget Shortfall Furlough - Also referred to as "mandated leave" or "furlough day" caused by a revenue shortfall requiring budget reductions and the placement of employees in a temporary status without duties and without pay.
 Furloughs will temporarily be administered as follows:

-- 1. Approval of furlough is to be processed in writing when possible. - 2.
-During a furlough day, furloughed employees remain City employees. - 3.
-Outside employment for furloughed employees remains subject to the City's policies, procedures, collective bargaining agreements, civil service rules and regulations, and other established guidelines. - 4.
-Furloughed employees may not volunteer to do what the City otherwise pays employees to do. - 5.
-Health insurance will continue in full for a furloughed benefit-eligible employee unless the employee is on unpaid leave more than 30 consecutive days.
+- 1. Notification of furlough is to be processed in writing at least 30 days in advance when possible; shorter notice may be provided in the event of an emergency or other unforeseen financial or scheduling complication which could impair the operations of the city. - 2.
+During an emergency budget furlough day, furloughed employees remain City employees. - 3.
+Outside employment for furloughed employees remains subject to the City's policies, procedures, collective bargaining agreements, civil service rules and regulations, and other established guidelines.

+4. Furloughed employees may not volunteer to do what the City otherwise pays employees to do.